mcimini/GradualizerDynamicSemantics/GradualFpl_mechanized_proofs/README.md

-## A Gradualizer for the Dynamic Semantics of Gradually Typed Languages
+## A mechanized proof that a rich gradually typed language is correct.

 Author: Matteo Cimini (mcimini@indiana.edu)